nomad-coe/nomad/docs/develop/setup.md

 #### pyenv
 The nomad code currently targets python 3.9.
-If your host machine has an older version installed, you can use [pyenv](https://github.com/pyenv/pyenv) to use python 3.9 in parallel to your system's python.
+If your host machine has an older version installed, you can use [pyenv](https://github.com/pyenv/pyenv) to use python 3.9 in parallel with your system's python.

 #### virtualenv